-The European Convention for the Protection of Human Rights and Fundamental Freedoms (Council of Europe, 1950), the Irish Constitution (Government of Ireland, 1937) and the Equal Status Acts (Government of Ireland, 2000-2011) also serve as references for the values and standards established for respecting the dignity of the person.
+The European Convention for the Protection of Human Rights and Fundamental Freedoms (Council of Europe, 1950), the Constitution of Ireland (Government of Ireland, 1937), the Equal Status Acts (Government of Ireland, 2000-2018 and the United Nations Convention on the Rights of Persons with Disabilities, 2007 (ratified by the Government of Ireland, 2018) also serve as references for the values and standards established for respecting the dignity of the person.

-- 1. Nurses and midwives respect each person as a unique individual. - 2.
-Nurses and midwives respect and defend the dignity of every stage of human life. - Nurses and midwives respect and maintain their own dignity and that of patients in their professional practice.
-They believe that this respect is mutual with patients.

-- 4. Nurses and midwives respect each person's right to selfdetermination as a basic human right.
-In respecting the right to selfdetermination, the requirement of informed consent is key.
+- 1 Nurses and midwives respect each person as a unique individual. - 2 Nurses and midwives respect and defend the dignity of every stage of human life. - 3 Nurses and midwives respect and maintain their own dignity and that of patients in their professional practice.
+They believe that this respect is mutual with patients. - 4 Nurses and midwives respect each person's right to self-determination as a basic human right.
+In respecting the right to self-determination, the requirement of informed consent is key.
 Except in exceptional circumstances, it is a violation of patients' rights to treat them without their consent.
 It is presumed that all adults have capacity to make healthcare decisions.
-Capacity is understood as the ability to understand, deliberate and communicate a choice in relation to a particular healthcare decision at a particular time. - Nurses and midwives respect all people equally without discriminating on the grounds of age, gender, race, religion, civil status, family status, sexual orientation, disability (physical, mental or intellectual) or membership of the Traveller community.
+Capacity is understood as the ability to understand, deliberate and communicate a choice in relation to a particular healthcare decision at a particular time. - 5 Nurses and midwives respect all people equally without discriminating on the grounds of age, gender, race, religion, civil status, family status, sexual orientation, disability (physical, mental or intellectual) or membership of the Traveller community.